decentraland/adr/content/ADR-189-social-service-M2.md

 ### Unity Renderer changes

-Given that Browser-interface is going to be slowly migrated into unity's codebase, the implementation of this feature will be done directly on unity's side too.
-Since this feature includes friends and friend requests, all of the code needed to handle friends and friendship requests will also be moved to unity, decoupling the dependency on Browser-interface.
-Still, channels, presence, and messaging will stay on the Browser interface side, but within time they will also be migrated to unity and will be able to leverage the new communication system.
+Given that Browser Interface is going to be slowly migrated into Unity's codebase, the implementation of this feature will also be done directly on Unity's side.
+To reduce the dependency on Browser Interface, the code responsible for handling friends and friend requests will be moved to Unity as part of this feature's implementation.
+However, channels, presence, and messaging will remain on the Browser Interface side for now.
+Over time, these features will also be migrated to Unity and will be able to take advantage of the new communication system

-To prevent migrating all the code into unity-renderer's code and adding a lot of logic, this ADR proposes to add a new library in C# that will handle the logic around friendships and modify the logic in unity renderer to become more of an orchestrator of events.
+To prevent migrating all of the code into Unity Renderer's code and adding a lot of logic, this ADR proposes adding a new C# library to handle the logic around friendships.
+The logic in Unity Renderer would be adjusted to focus on event orchestration rather than handling all of the logic directly.

 An example of a difference between the current implementation and the proposal is the following: